gapfranco/BlockchainWS/README.md

 # Blockchain Web service

-Blockchain has the potential to change the way that the world approaches data.
-Develop Blockchain skills by understanding the data model behind Blockchain by developing your own simplified private blockchain.

-This project implements a REST API to a simple web service that creates and retrieves blocks in a block chain.
+This project implements a simple web service for creating and retrieving blocks in a blockchain using a REST API.

 ## Getting Started